persianhydra/Xeexe/README.md

 **Xeexe** is an FUD exploiting tool which compiles a malware with famous payload, and then the compiled maware can be executed on Windows **Xeexe** Provides An Easy way to create Backdoors and Payload which can bypass TOP antivirus.

-bypass BitDefender
+bypass BitDefender.
-bypass NOD32
+bypass NOD32.
-bypass Malwarebytes
+bypass Malwarebytes.
-bypass AVG
+bypass AVG.
-bypass Avast
+bypass Avast.

  ## Features !
 - python3 and Ngrok support.